jgonyea/grav-plugin-broken-link-audit/README.md

 You should now have all the plugin files under

     /your/site/grav/user/plugins/broken-link-audit

 > NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.

+### OS Dependencies
+The `php-sqlite3` is required if you plan on using the default sqlite database engine.

 ## Configuration